19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [S 692/2011 wef 01/01/2012]

-(s) the issure or transfer of ownership of Islamic debt securities under an Islamic debt securities arrangement;
+(s) the issue or transfer of ownership of Islamic debt securities under an Islamic debt securities arrangement;

 [S 567/2010 wef 01/10/2010]